Edward Lucas (congressman): Career

 After the conflict, Lucas read law and was admitted to the Virginia bar.
-He began his legal practice in Shepherdstown, Virginia (now West Virginia) on a major westward route, and continued until 1818, when he decided to concentrate on business pursuits in surrounding Jefferson County.
-Although the National Road bypassed Shepherdstown, it went through Harpers Ferry (the county seat), as did the Chesapeake and Ohio Canal, so internal improvements were very important to the area.
+He began his legal practice in Shepherdstown, Virginia (now West Virginia), and continued until 1818, when he decided to concentrate on business pursuits in surrounding Jefferson County.
 Lucas first won election to the Virginia House of Delegates (a part-time position) in 1819 and continued to win re-election until 1822.
 He again won election to the House of Delegates in 1830, following adoption of the Virginia Constitution of that year which increased western representation.

 In 1832 Lucas ran to represent Virginia's 15th congressional district as a Jacksonian.
 He won re-election to the United States House of Representatives, and served from 1833 to 1837.
 He narrowly defeated John R. Cooke, candidate of the new Whig Party in 1834, and who had helped draft the new Virginia constitution.
 In 1836, Lucas announced his plan to retire instead of seeking re-election.
 Fellow Jacksonian Democrat James Murray Mason (who would become a U.S. Senator and Confederate diplomat) succeeded him, but the following term his brother William won the (redistricted) Congressional seat.

 By that time, Edward Lucas had succeeded General George Rust as superintendent of the Harpers Ferry Armory.
 Lucas owned an enslaved woman and boy in 1840 census, and three slaves in the 1850 census.
 In 1841, he became the paymaster for the Harpers Ferry Armory.